maxxrichard/LLM-inference/README.md

 ### Common Issues

-1. **Out of Memory**: Reduce `max_length` or use CPU instead of GPU
+1. **Out of Memory**: Reduce `max-new-tokens` or use CPU instead of GPU
 2. **Slow Generation**: Consider using GPU if available
-3. **Model Download Issues**: Ensure stable internet connection
+3. **Model Download Issues**: Ensure stable internet connection (GPT-2 is ~500MB)

 ### Performance Tips

 - Use GPU when available for faster inference
 - Lower temperature (0.1-0.5) for more deterministic output
 - Higher temperature (0.7-1.0) for more creative output
-- Adjust `max_length` based on your needs and system capacity
+- Adjust `max-new-tokens` based on your needs and system capacity
+- GPT-2 works well with most prompt types - try storytelling, questions, or completions

 ## License

 This project is provided as-is for educational and research purposes.
-Please check the [Tiny-LLM model license](https://huggingface.co/arnir0/Tiny-LLM) for model usage terms.
+Please check the [GPT-2 model license](https://huggingface.co/gpt2) for model usage terms.

 ## Contributing